okozolin/react-weather-api-platform/README.md

 ### Basic functionality

-- Loader - hide the data, until it is being loaded (for the exercise purposes, show it for  a constant time of 3 seconds)
+- Loader - hide the data, until it is being loaded (show it for  a constant time of 3 seconds)

 - A title which will present the current time. formatted as followed: 24/12/2020, 13:40
 - Upload button  - On click, will open a file selection dialog, given a csv file to upload, which will override the current alerts.
 (See example csv file)